A multi-level analysis of data quality for formal software citation: Analyses

 \section{Analyses}

 The goal of this study is to investigate the data quality of formal software citation in science based on manually annotated, high quality data.
-This sections outlines the four main research questions and the analyses employed to investigate them: \begin{itemize} \item What types of resources are referenced by formal software citations? \item Is software formally cited without being mentioned in the full-text document? \item Do formal software references provide all necessary information to identify software, developer, and the used code base? \item How well are formal software references represented in bibliographic databases? \end{itemize}
+This sections outlines the four main research questions and the analyses employed to investigate them: \begin{itemize} \item What types of resources are referenced by formal software citations? \item Is software formally cited without being mentioned in the full-text document? \item Do formal software references provide all necessary information to identify software, developer, and the used code base? \item How well are formal software references represented in bibliographic databases? \end{itemize} Answering these questions, allows to assess the state of formal software citation and to reveal potential short-comings in current practices, which can be used to formulate recommendations on how to improve the quality of formal software citation and software traceability in scientific literature.